Grease Trap Pumping

 CALL US OR FILL OUT OUR FORM TO REQUEST A QUOTE FOR GREASE TRAP CLEANING TODAY

-If you need your Grease Trap Pumped we can help!
-Grease Traps were designed to prevent the high volume of fats, oils and grease (FOG) at commercial eating establishments from clogging up main sewer lines that flow to waste water treatment facilities.
-The more volume of fats, oils and grease that enter the treatment plants, the more costly it is for your water district to treat before final discharge.
+If you need your grease trap pumped, we can help!
+Grease traps were designed to prevent the high volume of fats, oils, and grease (FOG) at commercial eating establishments from clogging up main sewer lines that flow to wastewater treatment facilities.
+The more volume of fats, oils, and grease that enter the treatment plants, the more costly it is for your water district to treat before final discharge.

 Some municipalities dictate the frequency of grease trap cleaning and require that documentation be maintained on‑site as well as submitted to them.
 We can assist with these documentation requirements to assure that your facility is compliant.

 It is our experience that the small grease traps inside may need cleaning every month.
 Cleaning the grease trap frequently can also reduce odors.
 For exterior grease traps (or interceptors), the general rule is that they should be pumped or cleaned out every 90 days (quarterly) or four times a year.
-Some establishments may require more frequent pumping due to excess grease build up, undersized grease trap, or sewer odors.
+Some establishments may require more frequent pumping due to excess grease build‑up, undersized grease trap, or sewer odors.